2014 New York Yankees season thread Vol. (84-78) .. Essential's Offseason thread coming soon

 Last edited:

 I had an unreal day yesterday.
 I was flying up to Boston yesterday for work and had a connection at JFK.
 While boarding, I was standing near this guy and his wife wearing a Jeter hat with Thursday's date stitched on it.
 So I asked him if he went to the game, which he did.
 So I told him how I'm going up to Boston and gonna head to Fenway that night to try and get a ticket.
 He asked me if I wanted to join.
 Turns out he had an extra ticket and gave it to me to sit with them!
-7 rows up from the field on the 1st base line :pimp:
+7 rows up from the field on the 1st base line :hat

 It was surreal hearing Fenway break out to into Jeter chants.
 The crowd was pretty much half Yanks, but all the Sox fans I interacted were pretty cool and showing the RE2PECT.
 Would've been nice if he DH'd last night but it's all good.